mouseless/baked/docs/architecture/layer.md

 `IEndpointRouteBuilder` objects as its configuration API.
 This way, any feature has the ability to use a middleware or add routes to the application.

-> :bulb:
->
-> You can directly implement provided interfaces `ILayer` and `IPhase`, however
-> we've created some base classes to make it easier for you to create layers
-> and phases.
-All examples below, demonstrate usage of these base classes.

 ## Conventions

 For a consistent developer experience, follow below conventions when